-As for the raw materials of enamels, the most common used in the formulation are: quartz, kaolin, borax, alkali feldspars, nepheline, calcium carbonate, dolomite, zircon, wollastonite, calcined alumina and their original raw materials, called "frits".
+As for the raw materials of enamels, the most common used in the formulation are: quartz, kaolin, borax, alkali feldspars,

+Ceramic frits are insoluble glasses, previously prepared by complete melting of their original raw materials, called "frits".
 It has been estimated on average that 22% of the raw materials used in the enamels applied on porcelain stoneware tiles are subjected to the "friting" process.

 The raw materials used have different origins, according to their nature and properties.
 The raw materials from outside Spain are transported with freighter to the port of Castellón, and from there by truck to the atomized granule production plants.
 For sea transport, a type of transoceanic freighter has been chosen, whose distance traveled differs in each case depending on the origin, while for road transport a 27t cargo truck that complies with Euro 6 regulations has been chosen.

-All raw materials are transported in bulk, i.e. they do not require packaging material, except decorative materials which are transported in a 17.3 t payload truck directly from the frit and enamels factory to the Porcelánicos HDC plant.
+All raw materials are transported in bulk, i.e. they do not require packaging material, except decorative materials which are transported on a 17.3 t payload truck directly from the factory of fliesand enamels to the Porcelánicos HDC plant.